History of Spain: War of Spanish Independence (1808–1814)

-In the late 18th century, Bourbon-ruled Spain had an alliance with Bourbon-ruled France, and therefore did not have to fear a land war.
+In the late 18th century, Spain had an alliance with France, and therefore did not have to fear a land war.
 Its only serious enemy was Britain, which had a powerful navy; Spain therefore concentrated its resources on its navy.
 When the French Revolution overthrew the Bourbons, a land war with France became a threat which the king tried to avoid.
 The Spanish army was ill-prepared.
 The officer corps was selected primarily on the basis of royal patronage, rather than merit.
-About a third of the junior officers had been promoted from the ranks, and while they did have talent they had few opportunities for promotion or leadership.
+About a third of the junior officers had been promoted from the ranks and had few opportunities for promotion or leadership.
 The rank-and-file were poorly trained peasants.
 Elite units included foreign regiments of Irishmen, Italians, Swiss, and Walloons, in addition to elite artillery and engineering units.
 Equipment was old-fashioned and in disrepair.
-The army lacked its own horses, oxen and mules for transportation, so these auxiliaries were operated by civilians, who might run away if conditions looked bad.
+The army lacked its own horses, oxen and mules for transportation, so these auxiliaries were operated by civilians, who might run if conditions looked bad.
 In combat, small units fought well, but their old-fashioned tactics were hardly of use against the Napoleonic forces, despite repeated desperate efforts at last-minute reform.
 When war broke out with France in 1808, the army was deeply unpopular.
 Leading generals were assassinated, and the army proved incompetent to handle command-and-control.
 Junior officers from peasant families deserted and went over to the insurgents; many units disintegrated.
 Spain was unable to mobilize its artillery or cavalry.
 In the war, there was one victory at the Battle of Bailén, and many humiliating defeats.
 Conditions steadily worsened, as the insurgents increasingly took control of Spain's battle against Napoleon.
 Napoleon ridiculed the army as "the worst in Europe"; the British who had to work with it agreed.
-It was not the Army that defeated Napoleon, but the insurgent peasants whom Napoleon ridiculed as packs of "bandits led by monks" (they in turn believed Napoleon was the devil).
+It was not the Army that defeated Napoleon, but the insurgent peasants whom Napoleon ridiculed as packs of "bandits led by monks".
 By 1812, the army controlled only scattered enclaves, and could only harass the French with occasional raids.
 The morale of the army had reached a nadir, and reformers stripped the aristocratic officers of most of their legal privileges.